PostgreSQL Database Management and Usage

 11

-Note: The version number in the command (such as 16
+Note: The version number (16

 Configuring PostgreSQL